CPRA-MP/ICM_pre-processing/observed_tributary_flows/Readme.md

 #### Rating Curve Evaluation

-For the 12 stations with rating curves, stations that continued to have a good fit with the original rating curve, such as at Mermenatau River at Perry (Figure 1), were not changed and the same rating curve was applied to the expanded time series.
+For the 12 stations with rating curves, stations that continued to have a good fit with the original rating curve, such as at Mermentau River at Perry (Figure 1), were not changed and the same rating curve was applied to the expanded time series.

 For Bayou Lafourche (USGS 07381000), the fit of the rating curve to the data decreased to an R2 of 0.06 (Table 1) for the expanded time series.
 The stage (H) and discharge (Q) relationship showed two distinct patterns.
 The change in the relationship is assumed to be caused by dredging in Bayou Lafourche that occurred in 2016 for the Mississippi Reintroduction into Bayou Lafourche project, which removed almost 800,000 cubic yards of sediment between Belle Rose and Napoleonville ([A45627AB-88F0-48BD-8969-868E28FDC540.Pump-Station-Groundbreaking-Handouts-revised-10.20.22-2.pdf](https://coastal.la.gov/wp-content/uploads/2022/10/A45627AB-88F0-48BD-8969-868E28FDC540.Pump-Station-Groundbreaking-Handouts-revised-10.20.22-2.pdf)).
 Therefore, two rating curves were developed, with one fit prior to 2016 and the other after 2016 (Figure 2).